 Shepherd Center Employee Finds Fulfillment as a Case Manager

-Emily Cade, CRC, CCM, CLCP, inpatient case manager at Shepherd Center, returns to her passion – working directly with patients and families.
+Emily Cade, CRC, CCM, CLCP, case manager at Shepherd Center, returns to her passion – working directly with patients and families.

 Q: How long have you worked at Shepherd Center?

 I have worked at Shepherd Center for 16 years.

 Q: Why do you enjoy working at Shepherd Center?

 It’s a multitude of things.
 The patients and families we serve have always been such an important part of why I love working at Shepherd Center.
 I also love the family atmosphere we have.
 My colleagues and co-workers respect each other, work hard and have fun.